tuananhphan97vn/SentenceLevelMRC/README.md

 # CrossSentenceMRCECIR
-This is source code, which is implementation for submission: 'Exploiting Question-Context Interaction for Machine Reading Comprehension'
+This is source code, which is implementation for submission: 'Exploiting Question-Context Interaction for Machine Reading Comprehension'.
-We modify this code base on Hugging Face framework for Question Answering: https://huggingface.co/ Our study conduct the extensive experiments on 2 datasets as: Squad 2.0 vs News QA.
+We modify this code base on Hugging Face framework for Question Answering: https://huggingface.co/.
+Our study conduct the extensive experiments on 2 datasets as: Squad 2.0 vs News QA.
 To reproduce the results, follow exactly the following steps: